BeauTheBeau/battleships/README.md

 # Battleships Game
 ## Descriptiom

-The program will be using a GUI using the Pygame library and will use OOP.
+The program will be written in Python and will use a TUI and Object Oriented Programming.
+A GUI was not feasable due to being unable to preview it in a cloud based environment.

 There are two players.
 Each has seven ships.
 - 1x Aircraft carrier   (5 squares)